Incident IQ

 The success or failure of your facilities plan largely rests on the quality of the data that you use when you create it.
 Before you make plans for specific projects, conduct a study that evaluates several data points, such as:

 • Demographics: Examining student demographics helps you understand the makeup of your student body across your school district.
-This information allows you to better accommodate the physical, cultural, and fiscal needs of your students as you plan future facility maintenance and renovation projects
+This information allows you to better accommodate the physical, cultural, and fiscal needs of your students as you plan future facility maintenance and renovation projects.

-• Enrollment projections: Estimating future student enrollment is critical to determining whether your school facilities will be over or under-capacity at some point in the future
+• Enrollment projections: Estimating future student enrollment is critical to determining whether your school facilities will be over or under-capacity at some point in the future.

-• Facility conditions: In addition to identifying problem areas for buildings in the district, it’s also important to assess their severity and assign priority levels, particularly if they pose a safety risk
+• Facility conditions: In addition to identifying problem areas for buildings in the district, it’s also important to assess their severity and assign priority levels, particularly if they pose a safety risk.

 Gathering these different data points will allow you to create a facilities plan that not only addresses the physical condition of your district’s infrastructure, but a plan that takes into account the needs of your student body as well.